Gabriel-RQ/pyinterfacer/PROJECT.md

     ...
 ```

 Each component and it's atributes must be listed under `components`.
 Invalid atributes are ignored during conversion.
+For `width`, `height`, `x` and `y` atributes, percentage values are accepted and will be converted at parsing.
+For that to work, `PyInterface.WIDTH` and `PyInterfacer.HEIGHT` must be set.

 # Modularity